ni/install-systemlink-enterprise/guide/secrets/secrets.md

 ## Authentication

 The "oidc-secret" identifies SystemLink Enterprise with your OpenID Connect authentication provider.
-Refer to the [Commonly Modified Settings for SystemLink Enterprise](../configuration/common-configuration.md) document for more information on setting up OpenID Connect.
+Refer to the [Configure Authentication for SystemLink Enterprise](../configuration/configure-authentication.md) document for more information on setting up OpenID Connect.
 This secret has the following fields:

 - `clientId`: OpenID connect client ID.
 - `clientSecret`: The secret corresponding to `clientId`.